Monicaular/beautifly/TESTING.md

 | As a shopper, I can see if a product is out of stock on the product listing page so that informed purchasing decisions and avoid clicking on unavailable items. | N/A |
 | As a site user I can easily select the size and quantity of a product with different prices for each size so that I can ensure I am ordering the correct amount and dimensions of the item at the appropriate price. | N/A |
 | As a shopper I can easily identify offers and discounts, so that I can save money on my purchases. | N/A |

+## Testing Summary

+Comprehensive testing was conducted across various aspects of the site to ensure a seamless user experience, robust functionality, and adherence to best practices.
+The testing included:

+1. **Responsiveness Testing**: The site was tested for responsiveness across different devices, including mobile, tablet, and desktop.
+The tests confirmed that the site adapts well to different screen sizes, ensuring a consistent user experience across all devices.

+2. **HTML Validation**: The site's HTML code was validated using the W3C HTML Validator.
+The validation ensured that the markup adheres to web standards, contributing to better accessibility and SEO performance.

+3. **CSS Validation**: CSS code was validated using the W3C CSS Validator.
+The validation process confirmed that the stylesheets are free of errors and follow best practices, leading to consistent presentation across browsers.

+4. **JavaScript Code Review**: The JavaScript code was reviewed for functionality and efficiency.
+The review focused on ensuring that scripts are optimized for performance, properly handle errors, and do not negatively impact the user experience.

+5. **Python Code Review**: The Python backend code was thoroughly reviewed for efficiency, security, and adherence to best practices.
+This review included checking for proper use of data structures, error handling, and security measures like input validation and protection against common vulnerabilities.

+6. **Performance Testing**: Performance scores were evaluated for various pages on both desktop and mobile platforms.
+The results highlight areas where optimizations could improve user experience.

+7. **Manual Testing**: All key user actions were validated across different pages, including navigation, product interactions, basket operations, and checkout processes.
+Each interaction was verified to meet expected outcomes, ensuring the site functions as intended.

+8. **Admin Functionality Testing**: Administrative features were tested, including product management tasks such as creating, updating, and deleting products.
+This ensured that site administrators can effectively manage content.

+9. **User Story Testing**: Specific user stories were tested to confirm that the site meets user needs, such as viewing and filtering products, managing accounts, adding items to the basket, and completing purchases.
+The responsiveness of the site was also tested across mobile, tablet, and desktop platforms.

+Overall, the site was tested thoroughly to ensure both end-users and administrators can interact with the platform effectively and efficiently.
+The results indicate that the site is performing well with minor areas for improvement identified, ensuring a high-quality, responsive, and reliable user experience.